Routes from Larche through

 Since it was mid-week in July, I had a room with four bunk beds for myself, and never met anyone in the bathrooom.
 The meal consisted of four courses: pasta; meat; cheese; fruit.

-Day 4: From Refuge Laus to Santa Anna:
+Day 4: From Refuge Laus to Sant' Anna:

-Santa Anna (tel.
-Italy (39)0171-959-125), your destination, is a sanctuary, a place of worship, and a famous pilgramage destination in Italy; but the sanctuary also runs what amounts to a large, inexpensively-priced hotel at which anyone can stay.
+Sant' Anna (tel.
+Italy (39)0171-959-125), your destination, is a sanctuary, a place of worship, and a famous pilgramage destination in Italy.
+The sanctuary was founded hundreds of years ago to serve travelers and thus also runs what amounts to a hotel and also refuge.
 It was nice for a change to have sheets, large towels and my own bathroom, and to enjoy watching the mixture of pilgrims and tourists.
-The menu at Santa Anna was similar to the night before, four courses—except that pizza was substituted for the meat.
-Santa Anna has a separate cafe that I wish I had investigated, because half-board is not obligatory.
+The menu at Santa Anna was similar to the night before, three courses – typically pasta followed by meat and vegetables, followed by dessert.
+Santa Anna has a separate snack bar open at lunch with sandwiches, pies and drinks.
+The beautiful church there is poised on a rock slap, and its floor slants up to the altar.

 Looking back (down) from the Passo del Bue (Pas de Boeuf